solvcon/solvcon/README.rst

 detail.

 The default numerical algorithm in SOLVCON is the space-time Conservation Element and Solution Element (CESE_) method.
-The CESE_ method deliver time-accurate solutions for hyperbolic PDEs.
+The CESE_ method delivers time-accurate solutions for hyperbolic PDEs.

 SOLVCON is free software (for freedom, not price) and released under GPLv2.